AdaptiveCpp/AdaptiveCpp/doc/install-vulkan.md

 constant is used to set the work-group size on the same `vk_executable_object` object for each work-group size variant.

+#### Kernel Arguments

+There are two different mechanisms used for passing arguments to the SPIR-V kernel.
+The preferred was is push constants, which are copied into the command buffer executing the kernel and suitable for small numbers of kernel arguments.

-For small numbers of kernel arguments, no buffer descriptors may be required and all arguments can be set pushing push constants before the invocation of the Vulkan command-buffer containing the kernel.
-For larger numbers of kernel arguments or struct arguments that are decomposed, a single uniform buffer is used with binding 0, and each argument is an offset into that uniform buffer.
+For larger numbers of kernel arguments or struct arguments that are decomposed, uniform buffers are used.
+This may be multiple uniform buffers but most likely a single uniform buffer where each argument is an offset into that uniform buffer.

+In order to use uniform buffers, it's not just the buffers & memory that need to be created to hold the arguments for a kernel invocation, it's also the descriptor set which defines the binding of buffers to the compute pipeline.
+In order for multiple invocations of the same kernel with different arguments to behave correctly a `vk_kernel_uniform_descriptors` class is defined by the backend for containing all information, and a pool of objects is created which can be reused as the invocations associated with them complete execution.

 #### Queue